amiteshkr63/Remote-Controlling-Raspberry4B-s-GPIO-Pins/README.md

 ```
 wait for it to detect your bluetooth device, Then `Ctrl+Z` to get out of it. if it is not detecting your bluetooth device.Then, Switch off your bluetooth device and
- try to repeat the same above procedure but just before entering cmmnd 'scan on' switch ON your Bluetooth device
+ try to repeat the same above procedure but just before entering cmmnd 'scan on' switch ON your Bluetooth device.
+After this it should detect your bluetooth device.
+Even now if it doesn't detect it.Then, your 'Raspberry pi bluetooth is NOT DISCOVERABLE make it DISCOVERABLE'.

 ```